Gain access to personalized product screening, the best pricing, rewards, and more!

 What are Gypsy Moth Caterpillars?

-• The Gypsy Moth Caterpillar is a caterpillar species known for its hairy appearance and plant destruction in forests and agriculture but has become an increasing presence in residential yards and landscapes.
+- The gypsy moth caterpillar is a caterpillar species known for its hairy appearance and plant destruction in forests and agriculture.
+Still, it has become increasingly prevalent in residential yards and landscapes.

 How To Get Rid of Gypsy Moth Caterpillars